 We expect to launch our fully sustainable packaging line very soon.
 If you are curious about this sustainable packaging line, or looking for tailor-made solutions, please discuss them with Sebastiaan van Altena.

 Energy: 36 kcal/152kJ.
 Fat: 0.0g.
 Saturated fatty acids 0.0g.
 Carbohydrates: 4.4g.
 Protein: 1.1g.
 Salt: <0.01g.
 Dietary fibre: 3.4g.

 Percentage of daily reference intake: Vitamin K 15% 11 µg.
 Potassium 15% 295 mg.

 Redcurrants are a source of vitamin K, which contributes to normal blood clotting and supports the formation and maintenance of strong bones.
-They also contain potassium, which benefits muscles and contributes to normal blood pressure.

 Popular, decorative and versatile

 Redcurrants are very versatile with their fresh tart taste and decorative appearance.
 They are wonderfully suitable for making jam or sauces that are not overly sweet, and deliciously refreshing in cheese cake or pies.
 They can nicely brighten up a salad and are also very tasty combined with couscous or roast turkey.
 Inspiration for recipes with redcurrants: eatme.eu.